Art in Situ Competition

 In order to accompany the project, the artist also plans a videotaped performance of minimal electronic music using analogue synthesizer sounds.

-The installation is set at the OAI headquarters / Forum da Vinci since the beginning of July 2021 and is held for an 18-month period.
-At the end of 2022, the installation of the winner Hisae Ikenaga will take over.
+The installation was set at the OAI headquarters / Forum da Vinci in the beginning of July 2021 and was held for an 18-month period.
+At the end of 2022, the installation of the winner Hisae Ikenaga took over.

 Hisae Ikenaga's imaginary signage game